osrf/ros2multirobotbook/src/ros2_design_patterns.md

 rate of the primary sensor, the camera in this case, drives the rate of computation of the system, with each node reacting in to receipt of messages published via topics by other nodes.
-This approach is fairly common and is appropriate for system like our ball-chasing robot.
+This approach is fairly common and is appropriate for systems like our ball-chasing robot.
 There is no reason to do any work until you have a new camera image, and once you have one you want to process it as quickly as possible and then command an appropriate steering direction in response.